alkadhankani-glitch/Momente/README.md

 Our mission is to remove the stress from planning life's most meaningful celebrations through thoughtful design, intelligent automation, and memorable experiences.

-Built with ❤️ for every celebration.
+Built with ❤️ to help people celebrate life's most meaningful moments.